mulias/elm-typescript-components-demo/README.md

 - And finally a `FlagsAndPortsApp` where React both passes an initial flag and subscribes to outgoing Elm messages through a port.

+Running `yarn elm-typescript-interop` generates TypeScript declaration files for each Elm module.
+Unfortunatly the structure of these declarations assumes that the elm modules are compiled seperatly, which is not the case here.
+As a result we need to both re-generate the declarations when our Elm code changes, and then copy those changes into the main `src/elm/ElmApps/index.d.ts` file.

+### Goals

-The ultimate goal is to improve the tooling around Elm, React, and Typescript so that after installing the required libraries using elm components in this way just works.
-We aren't quite at that point yet, since for this example we:
+The ultimate goal is to improve the tooling around Elm, React, and Typescript so that the three tools interop seamlessly.
+That means eliminating these tasks, which are currently done by hand:

-- Add `rect-elm-components.d.ts` type declarations.
+- Write the `rect-elm-components.d.ts` type declarations.
 - Create a `usePorts` hook for easy port setup.
-- Manually compile the elm code before the typescript code.
+- Compile the elm code before the typescript code.
-- Collect the output of `elm-typescript-interop` and create a declaration file for the compiled elm code with multiple entry points.
+- Collect the output of `elm-typescript-interop` and create a declaration file for the compiled multi-module elm code.
+- Fix inconsistencies in how `elm-typescript-interop` generates types for ports.

 ### Todo